How can businesses adapt during the coronavirus?

 Finding a rhythm

-It’s funny how life can change so significantly in just a few short weeks.
-At the start of 2020 would anyone really believe the world could look so different - most public places and gatherings shut, the football season cancelled, flights grounded, shelves bare and the number one essential item for panicked shoppers to be toilet roll!
+It’s funny how life changed so significantly in just a few short weeks.
+At the start of 2020 would anyone really believe the world could look so different - most public places and gatherings shut, flights grounded, shelves bare and the number one essential item for panicked shoppers to be toilet roll!

-We are finding our rhythm and even some sort of routine and there are some real positives from our captivity.
-Life is busy, and it's hectic, but the pace has somehow changed.
-No longer are we racing from one venue to another – in and out of the car from one activity to the next, spending hours a week commuting, constantly rushing, always late.
-We're eating together, we're playing games together, the girls are using their imaginations to fill their time and in fact, we’re all having to think on our feet and be creative.
+Life for us at Sharp Thinking has been busy, and hectic, but the pace has changed.
+No longer are we racing from one meeting to another, and for millions of us, we're no longer spending hours a week commuting, constantly rushing, always late.
+We're eating together and playing games together as a family and we’re all having to think on our feet and be creative.

-This is because as humans we are resilient, we adapt, and we find new ways of doing things – helped by the technical, highly connected age in which we live.
+As humans we are resilient, we adapt, and we find new ways of doing things – helped by the technical, highly connected age in which we live.
 Video conferencing has come into its own and online communities have become a lifeline for many.
-And for now, the sun is shining and the planet is also recovering.
-Pollution is down with the smog lifting in our cities and the water in Venice has never been clearer, so it’s not all bad.

-This ability to adapt and to change is also being seen in businesses in all different walks of life and it gives me tremendous hope.
-An article I read recently said this period will give budding entrepreneurs who previously lacked the time and headspace to bring their seedling ideas to fruition may now be afforded that opportunity.
+This ability to adapt and to change has been seen in businesses in all different walks of life.
+Budding entrepreneurs who previously lacked the time and headspace to bring their seedling ideas to fruition have been given the perfect opportunity.

-What really stands out to me are the inspiring and heart-warming examples of businesses converting their business or changing their focus to help the relief effort.
+What stands out to us at Sharp Thinking are the inspiring and heart-warming examples of businesses converting their business or changing their focus to help the relief effort.
 There are so many examples from internationally to locally.
 And it is humbling and inspiring to witness.

-The big brands are doing their bit too with Burberry repurposing its Yorkshire trench coat factory to make non-surgical gowns and masks for patients.
-Furthermore, they are using their global supply chain to fast track delivery of over 100K surgical masks for NHS workers and made significant donations to Oxford University to help fund a vaccine.
+So many of the big brands have done their bit too.
+Burberry repurposed its Yorkshire trench coat factory to make non-surgical gowns and masks for patients.
+Furthermore, so many have used their global supply chain to fast track delivery of PPE for NHS workers.

-Leon, the restaurant chain is the mastermind behind ‘FeedNHS’.
-What started off as a few branches being kept open to help feed NHS staff and key workers, it has also now brought together other restaurants, food distributors and suppliers to deliver free daily hot meals to critical care staff.
-FeedNHS aims to deliver 5,600 meals a day to 5 major London hospitals.
+Leon, the restaurant chain was the mastermind behind ‘FeedNHS’.
+What started off as a few branches being kept open to help feed NHS staff and key workers, brought together other restaurants, food distributors and suppliers to deliver free daily hot meals to critical care staff.
+FeedNHS delivered 5,600 meals a day to 5 major London hospitals.
 As Leon ramped up its support of the NHS, the team realised there was another side of the foodservice equation in need of help – food growers and producers.
-Launched this week, Feed Britain allows us to buy online grocery boxes of fruit, veg, dairy and meals.
-All profits will be donated to the NHS.
+Feed Britain was then born.
+This allowed us to buy online grocery boxes of fruit, veg, dairy and meals and with all profits donated to the NHS.

-Locally in Kent, we see Salomans Estate becoming a Care Hotel for Hilton Nursing Partners and the NHS.
+Locally in Kent, we saw Salomans Estate become a Care Hotel for Hilton Nursing Partners and the NHS.

-And let’s also not forget the daily PE sessions with Joe Wicks, a great way to get kids and parents up and moving but also helps provides a bit of the structure and routine so many of us need.
+And let’s also not forget the daily PE sessions with Joe Wicks, providing much needed structure and exercise for us all.
 This has been a huge hit around the world and raised considerable revenue which has all been donated back to the NHS.

-Generation Z are also playing a vital part.
-I've just seen a brilliant example of true innovation with coronavirustutoring.
-University students are offering free online tutoring to pre GCSE and A-Level students to ensure those that can’t afford to access private tuition, can still get valuable support.
+Generation Z have also played their vital part with coronavirustutoring as just one example of brilliant innovation.
+University students offered free online tutoring to pre GCSE and A-Level students to ensure those that can’t afford to access private tuition, could still get valuable support.

-How businesses behave now, both to their customers and their staff will have a long-lasting impact on how they are perceived.
+How businesses have behaved both to their customers and their staff over the last year will have a long-lasting impact on how they're perceived.
 It goes without saying that these examples of corporate philanthropy will reflect well on these brands now and in the future.